-In a BMF letter dated April 24, 2020 (IV C 8 - S 2225/20/10003 :010), the Federal Ministry of Finance, in agreement with the supreme tax authorities of the Länder, took the following measure with regard to the reduction of advance payments for income and corporation tax (including surcharge taxes such as the solidarity surcharge or church tax).
-The measure applies regardless of whether the shops remain closed or have already been reopened.
+In a BMF letter dated 24 April 2020 (IV C 8 - S 2225/20/10003:010), the Federal Ministry of Finance, in agreement with the supreme tax authorities of the federal states, took the following measures regarding the reduction of advance payments for income and corporation tax (including additional taxes such as the solidarity surcharge or church tax).
+The measures apply regardless of whether the shops remain closed or have already been reopened.

-Taxpayers with profit and rental income who are directly and not inconsiderably negatively affected by the Coronavirus crisis can apply (within the usual time limits regarding advance payments) for a subsequent reduction of advance payments for income or corporation tax for 2019 on the basis of a lump-sum loss carryback.
-It is automatically assumed to be affected if the advance payments for 2020 have already been reduced to EUR 0.
-The tax authorities could adjust the advance payments for 2019 on the basis of the lump-sum loss carryback until March 21, 2021 at the latest.According to the BMF letter, the possibility of presenting a higher loss that can be carried back in individual cases by submitting detailed documentation is expressly retained.
-The measure applies regardless of whether the shops remain closed or have already been reopened.
+Taxpayers with profit and rental income who are directly and significantly affected by the Coronavirus crisis can apply (within the usual time limits regarding advance payments) for a subsequent reduction of advance payments for income or corporation tax for 2019 on the basis of a lump-sum loss carryback.
+This is automatically assumed if the advance payments for 2020 have already been reduced to EUR 0.
+The tax authorities could adjust the advance payments for 2019 on the basis of the lump-sum loss carryback until 21 March 2021 at the latest.
+According to the BMF letter, the possibility of presenting a higher loss that can be carried back in individual cases by submitting detailed documentation is expressly retained.
+The measures apply regardless of whether the shops remain closed or have already been reopened.